MPoL-dev/MPoL/docs/large-tutorials/pyro.md

         return II
 ```

 We've gone ahead and defined many of our model parameters as latent random variables using `PyroSample`.
-We define the prior distribution on these parameters is defined by the `dist...`.
+The prior distribution on these parameters is defined by the `dist...`.
 For example, with the

 ```
 self.log_A_0 = PyroSample(dist.Normal(0.0, 0.3))